Sua Opeta

-Iosua Opeta (born August 15, 1996) is an American football guard for the Philadelphia Eagles of the National Football League (NFL).
-After playing college football for Weber State, he was signed by the Eagles as an undrafted free agent in 2019.
+Iosua Opeta (born August 15, 1996) is an American professional football guard.
+After playing college football for the Weber State Wildcats, he was signed by the Philadelphia Eagles as an undrafted free agent in 2019.

 Early life

 Opeta was born in Utah and grew up in Stansbury Park after moving to the town when he was eight.
 He began playing football at the age of ten.
 In high school, Opeta played defense and offense.
 He signed with Weber State over an offer from Southern Utah because Weber State wanted him on the defensive line.

 College career

 Opeta was a member of the Weber State Wildcats for five seasons, redshirting as a true freshman.
 He played defensive tackle as a redshirt freshman before moving to the offensive line during the following offseason because he was promised a starting role.
-In his first year as an offensive lineman, Opeta was an honorable mention All-Conference.
+In his first year as an offensive lineman, Opeta was an honorable mention All-Big Sky Conference.
 Opeta was named an FCS All-American twice.
 He was named to the NFLPA Collegiate Bowl.